Jonathan2251/lbd/source/otherinst.rst

   llc option -view-dag-combine1-dags graphic view

-:num:`Figure #otherinst-f1` is the stage of "Initial selection DAG".
+:numref:`otherinst-f1` is the stage of "Initial selection DAG".
 List the other view options and their corresponding stages of DAG translation as follows,